brianblakely/slapstick-english-translation/docs/technical-notes.md

 ## Dialogue font and layout

 The original dialogue alphabet is stored as 16x16, four-tile 2bpp glyphs at `0x040000` and `0x042000`, with a 12-pixel advance.
-The build compresses the Latin glyph art into the left eight pixels of each cell and changes the three renderer increments at `0x04A65A`, `0x04A768`, and `0x04A772` from three tile units to two.
-This provides an eight-pixel English dialogue font without requiring replacement artwork.
+Horizontally resampling those glyphs made narrow letters irregular and difficult to distinguish, so the build now installs the native 8x16 Spleen 2.2.0 bitmap glyphs in the left half of each cell.
+It changes the three renderer increments at `0x04A65A`, `0x04A768`, and `0x04A772` from three tile units to two, preserving the 26-column dialogue layout with an exact eight-pixel advance.

+The bundled subset and its upstream BDF digest are pinned in `assets/fonts/spleen-8x16.json`.
+The build validates the subset hash, cell dimensions, version, and every bitmap before modifying the ROM.
+Spleen is Copyright (c) 2018-2026 Frederic Cambus and distributed under BSD-2-Clause;
+the complete license is in `assets/fonts/LICENSE.spleen` and alongside the binary patches in `dist/LICENSE.spleen`.

+The base-font byte `0x1F` draws the Japanese circular full stop, so the dialogue encoder never uses it for an English period.
+ASCII `.` always selects the alternate-font Western dot at `0x7E`; console text uses its Western dot at `0xFE`.

 `tools/reflow-dialog.mjs` removes stale mid-sentence layout breaks when the next word fits, then wraps normal dialogue to 26 English columns and four rows while